-So it can be said that no gi BJJ is a subset of submission wrestling although many people use the term interchangeable.
-That said, BJJ is traditionally practiced in the gi and in today’s article we will look at the main differences between BJJ and submission grappling.
-We will break it down into two categories: techniques and rulesets.
+It can be said that no gi BJJ is a subset of submission wrestling.
+Many people use the term interchangeably.
+Despite this, BJJ is traditionally practiced in the gi.
+In today’s article, we will look at the main differences between BJJ and submission grappling.
+We will break these differences down using two categories: techniques and rulesets.

 BJJ & Submission Wrestling – The Differences

 In submission grappling the heel hook reigns supreme.
-Since this is totally banned in most gi tournaments (with the exception of Gracie Worlds), many gi-only practitioners do not have the knowledge required to apply and defend against this devastating move.
-And since reaping is also banned in most gi tournaments, they lack the requisite knowledge of the entries and control positions as well.
+Since this is totally banned in most gi tournaments (with the exception of Gracie Worlds), many gi-only practitioners do not have the knowledge required to apply, and defend against, this devastating move.
+Likewise, as reaping is banned in most gi tournaments, many practitioners lack the requisite knowledge of the entries and control positions associated with leg locks.

-While the gi collar makes for some really cool and effective chokes, they also hinder many chokes; namely the guillotine and its variations.
-There is a reason that most fights in the gi that are finished with chokes are finished with gi chokes; not only are gi chokes available the gi also makes no gi chokes harder to get.
+While the gi lapel accommodates some really cool and effective chokes, it also hinders others; namely the guillotine and its variations.
+There is a reason that most fights in the gi are finished with gi chokes.

-Maintaining dominant positions against a sweaty opponent in no-gi (especially if they have opted to go shirtless as well) is many times more difficult than in the gi.
-Not only does the gi create the friction necessary for greater control; the gi itself can be utilized in all sorts of creative ways to increase the control, a common example being wrapping your opponent’s lapel underneath their far shoulder and feeding it to your cross face hand.
+Maintaining dominant positions against a sweaty opponent in no-gi (especially if they have opted to go shirtless) is many times more difficult than in the gi.
+Not only does the gi create the friction necessary for greater control; the gi itself can be utilized in all sorts of creative ways to increase control.
+A common example is wrapping your opponent’s lapel underneath their far shoulder and feeding it to your cross face hand.

-With the knee reap being allowed comes a wider variety of submissions such as heel hooks and hip locks.
-Further, Eddie Bravo’s famous submission hold; the Twister, which is a spinal crank is banned in all gi tournaments and only allowed in submission wrestling ones.
-And while there are no unified rulesets for submission grappling as a general rule, unless you are competing in an IBJJF no-gi tournament; there will be a wider variety of submissions permitted.
+The allowance of the knee reap creates opportunities for a wider variety of submissions; namely heel hooks and hip locks.
+Likewise, Eddie Bravo’s famous submission hold; the Twister, a spinal crank, is banned in all gi tournaments and is allowed only in submission wrestling.
+Despite the IBJJF allowing a larger variety of submissions in its no-gi tournaments, there are no specific rulesets for submission grappling.

-Another prominent criticism in gi tournaments are the use of advantages; as a result many smaller tournaments, which tend to follow IBJJF rulesets in the gi divisions, typically do away with advantages altogether when it comes to the no-gi divisions.
+Another prominent criticism of gi tournaments is the use of advantages.
+Because of this many smaller tournaments, which otherwise follow IBJJF rulesets in the gi divisions, do away with advantages in the no gi divisions.